 @todo [optionally include text about more work to be done]

 @todo Give each todo item its own line

-/

 '''

-6.2.2 Inline documentation of header files
+5.2.2 Inline documentation of header files

 It is recommended that all Doxygen style comments reside within the header files, with the class declarations.
-The only exception occurs when declarations appear in the implementation file.
+The only exceptions occur at the top of implementation files and when declarations appear in the implementation file.
 The text to be extracted has to be enclosed by Doxygen style comments.
 Two formats are supported: